Please ensure Javascript is enabled for purposes of website accessibility

 Man With Money Bag Safe Investments

-When the market is led higher by only a handful of stocks, like it has been this year, investors who don’t own those stocks often get fearful that they may have missed the boat.
+When the market is led higher by only a handful of stocks, like it has been for the last year-plus, investors who don’t own those stocks often get fearful that they may have missed the boat.
 Meanwhile, investors who do own those stocks start getting concerned that they may not have much more room to run.

 Luckily, plenty of stocks and other investments resist or even move counter to the markets’ swings, and adding some of the best safe investments to your portfolio can make checking your performance feel less like being on a rollercoaster and more like driving across Kansas.